-12. We learn from what we are curious about – curiosity is a natural element of motivation, innovation and creation.
+12. We learn from what we are curious about – curiosity and exploration are natural elements of motivation, innovation and creation.

-13. How we ‘see’ and imagine things is what we create, and the process we use create such.
+13. How we ‘see’ things is what we create, and the process we use to create such.

 14. An organization is a living, dynamic entity based on the nature of the business, the work, people, systems and business processes as well as its relationships with its internal/external environments.